evan684/Jamf-Adv-Search-Email-Report/README.md

 This script by default utilizes AWS Secret manager to pull credentials but they can be manually passed in via optional setting.

-The script will return the follow fields sent in the email report Computer_Name, Last_Check_in, Username
+The script will return the following fields sent in the email report:
+Computer_Name, Last_Check_in, Username
 Add more fields if needed but make sure they are also displayed on your advance search or they cannot be pulled via the API.